aptivator/var-trap/README.md

 [promise-keeper](https://github.com/aptivator/promise-keeper) uses `var-trap`
 also in one of its testing sections to capture instantiated promises without having to assign these to variables.
 Here is that [example](https://github.com/aptivator/promise-keeper/blob/master/test/static-methods.test.js).
-Using `var-trap` made the tests a little bit simpler.

 <a name="development"></a>
 ## Development